-2.36 Playing Triplet Contours of 4
+D. Playing Triplet Contours of 4

-In 4/4 tunes, you can fit 8th-note triplets or quarter-note triplets into contour-groups of 4.
+In 4/4 tunes, you can fit 8th-note triplets or quarter-note triplets into contour groups of 4.
 To do this, repeat the contour every 4 notes.
 For example:

-Example 2.36 - Quarter-note triplets, groups of 4
+Example D - Quarter-note triplets, groups of 4

-Example 2.36a - 8th-note triplets, groups of 4
+Example D1 - 8th-note triplets, groups of 4

-Another contour of 4 is tying the third and fourth triplets in a triplet sequence:
+Another way to make a contour group of 4 is by tying the third and fourth triplets in a triplet group:

-Example 2.36b - Group of four triplets with a tie
+Example D2 - Group of four triplets with a tie